 The Greenwich Museums

 A trip to Greenwich may be the most educational day out in London.
 With the Cutty Sark, National Maritime Museum, Queen’s House and Royal Observatory there’s something for everyone.
 Whether you’re interested in history, ships, space or just the great outdoors Greenwich is a fantastic place to visit and gives incredible views of London too.
+You can read about the two days we spent in Greenwich here.

 The Science Museum is one of our favourite educational places to visit in London as it’s free to visit and has so much to see and do that we never manage to see it all in one day.
 It has age appropriate activities for children of all ages and so many hands on exhibits too.